helm/helm-www/versioned_docs/version-3/community/localization.md

   Once a language exists on the site, any untranslated pages will redirect to English automatically.
 Translation takes time, and you always want to be translating the most current version of the docs, not an outdated fork.
-- Make sure you remove any `aliases` lines from the header section.
-A line like `aliases: ["/docs/using_helm/"]` does not belong in the translations.
-Those are redirections for old links which don't exist for new pages.

 To translate docs and blog content: